There is good news available for off-road vehicle enthusiasts in Sault Ste. Marie!

 However, before you hop in your side-by-side or on your four-wheeler to cruise to the gas station or to grab a bite to eat downtown, there are a handful of special laws that must be noted in order to operate an off-road vehicle (ORV) on city streets.
 Drivers must be at least 17 years of age, or at least 12 and under the watch of an adult 18 and over.

 As well as following the same traffic laws one would in a car or pick-up truck, ORVs must be operated on the far-right side of the road and not exceed more than 20 mph.
 Furthermore, they are not allowed to use sidewalks and bike paths.

 Riders are to use extra caution on an ORV and must stay on streets and alleys.
-Private property must be respected, and no trespassing is allowed at all.
+Private property must be respected, no trespassing is allowed.
 In addition to private property, there are a handful of other restricted areas ORVs are prohibited from motoring on.

 For a full detailed and interactive map of the city streets that ORVs are banned from visiting, please visit our Google Map here on your own device or use our embedded map above.
 City ordinances are available on our website here.
 For more up-to-date information about what’s going on in Sault Ste.
 Marie, follow us on our Facebook here.

 Looking for the latest information on ORVs, trail riding and more in Sault Ste.
 Marie?
 Be sure to follow us on Facebook, Twitter, Instagram, and Pinterest to stay up to date.

 Photos courtesy of Dave Smithers and Chippewa County SORVA